NYCPlanning/ae-data-flow/documentation/design.md

    - Tool: Drizzle
    - Run from: Runner, [drizzle (api config)](../drizzle/api.config.ts)
    - Run against: API database
    - Description: The API schemas include several custom enum types.
 These types need to be defined in the data flow database before it can replicate the API schema.
 Drizzle introspection is performed against the api database, looking only at the custom types.
 The resulting introspection is saved in the `drizzle/migrations` folder in the `schema.ts` file.
 There are a few things to note.
 First, the introspection also produces meta and sql files.
 However, the data flow does not use these files and they are ignored by source control.
 Second, Drizzle does not automatically import the `pgEnum` function in the `schema.ts`; any developer that reruns the introspection needs to manually import this method.
 Third, this step should only need to be run when there are changes to the custom types.
 Consequently, it is excluded from the `flow` command.
 Finally, changes to the custom types should happen rarely.
 When they do happen, they will require updates to the [drizzle/migration/schema.ts](../drizzle/migration/schema.ts) file.
-These files will need to be committed an integrated to the `main` branch.
+These files will need to be committed and integrated into the `main` branch.

 1) Download source files from Digital Ocean Spaces
    - Command: `minio:download`